lyzboy/reddit-4-code/README.md

 -   Jest: Jest has been chosen for its ease of testing with React components.
 -   Enzyme: Enzyme has been chosen to allow for easy testing of JS functions.
 -   RTL: RTL has been chosen to allow for easy testing of React components.
+-   Netlify: Netlify has been chosen to host the app and to allow for easy deployment of the app.
+-   GitHub Actions: GitHub Actions has been chosen to allow for continuous integration and continuous deployment of the app.
+-   Reddit API: The Reddit API has been chosen to allow for easy access to the posts from the preselected subreddits.

 ## System Overview